Santillan-Go/quickcard-ai-privacy/privacy-policy.md

 - **Device Information:** Such as your device's Internet Protocol (IP) address, operating system, and device type.
 - **Usage Data:** Information about how you use the Application, including the pages visited, time and date of visits, and time spent on each page.
+- **Device Identifiers:** We may collect device-specific identifiers such as the Android Advertising ID or Android ID.
+These are used for analytics, improving app functionality, and managing subscriptions.
 - **Location Data:** The Application collects approximate location data to provide location-based services.
 This data is used for:
   - **Personalized Content:** Delivering content relevant to your location.
   - **Analytics:** Understanding user behavior to improve our services.